COVID-19 – Disinfecting with Bleach

 Cleaning regularly can help prevent the flu, food born illness, and more which can in turn help decrease other infections which can lessen the burden on our healthcare systems.

 **Prior to March 26, 2020, the CDC recommended a 5 minute contact time for their bleach disinfecting solution recipe intended to disinfect areas contaminated with the novel coronavirus.
-This recommendation was changed on March 26 and the contact time was reduced to 1 minute.
+This recommendation was changed on March 26 and the contact time now states, "at least 1 minute."

 However, when we reviewed the contact time recommendations for CDC recommended products containing sodium hypochlorite on the EPA website we found great variability on the contact time, with sodium hypochlorite products recommending 1, 3, 5, or up to 10 minutes for disinfection.